hashchange/marionette.handlebars/README.md

 If you want to lazy-load some of your templates, you must implement a loader which matches your needs, such as the URL scheme.
 Marionette.Handlebars just provides an extension point for you.

 The method you need to overwrite, `Backbone.Marionette.TemplateCache.prototype.lazyLoadTemplate`, doesn't do anything out of the box.
-Replace it with your own implementation, along the follwing lines:
+Replace it with your own implementation, along the following lines:

 - Your loader method is called with the template ID as the first argument.
 The template ID is the value of the `template` property, or `template` constructor option, in your Marionette views.
 The template ID _would_ be a selector if your templates were read from the DOM.
 As you provide your own loader, it can be any string you choose.